I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

-The last time that she had seen Peter, she was 15 years old.
-She was 22 now.
-It had been a very long time, and she knew that even though Peter would recognize her, she knew that Ray and Egon most likely wouldn't.
+The last time that she had seen Peter, she was fifteen years old; but time had marched on and she was now twenty two.
+It had been quite a long time, and she knew that even though Peter would recognize her, chances were that Ray and Egon wouldn't.

 And that was what would make it so much fun.

 She adored Ray and Egon just as much as she adored her brother.
 Ray was really sweet and adorable.
-He was basically Rose's dream guy, but nothing had ever nor ever will happen between them.
-No matter how much she wanted something to.
+He was basically Rose's dream guy, but nothing had ever nor would ever happen between them...no matter how much she wanted something to.